holepunchto/hypercore/README.md

 #### `feed.readable`

 Can we read from this feed?
-After closing a feed this will be false.
+After closing the feed this will be false.

 Populated after `ready` has been emitted.
 Will be `false` before the event.